RyoIkarashi/tech-blog/_posts/2016-01-07-making-api-without-db-1.md

 ```

 ## Next()
-Every middleware has an argument called next.
+Every middleware has an argument named next.
+It's called by other middleware, and calls the next middleware in the stack.

 > If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.